Skip to main content

 • Not be supervised by a family member

 Admission to the Institute is a competitive process.
-Meeting the minimum requirements does not guarantee entrance into the Institute's programs.
-Before applying students:
+Meeting the minimum requirements does not guarantee entrance into the Institute's offerings.

-• from the faculty of Gina Cody School of Engineering and Computer Science should not have completed more than 16 credits to apply
+• If you are in the Gina Cody School of Engineering and Computer Science, you cannot have completed more than 16 credits at the time of your application.

-• must be registered in a Concordia University graduate academic program which has a Graduate Co-op program:
+• You must be registered in a Concordia University graduate program which has a Graduate Co-op option:

 • Economics (Thesis)